MahimaSadananda/mahima-sadananda-portfolio/Banking Sector Churn Dashboard/README.md

-# Bank Customer Churn Dashboard
+# Banking Sector Churn Dashboard

 _This directory contains the Power BI dashboard file, a PDF document with snapshots of the dashboard, and a PowerPoint presentation._